 Started as a 'Why don't I photocopy other Barton's information while I'm in the library copying mine' project, the Barton One Name Study now encompasses several inter-related facets.
-The on-line dynamic Barton Database is available 24/7 and currently displays over 60,000 Barton’s and their spouses.
-The Barton DNA Project is one of the earliest (2001) and largest (300+ participants) such projects where Barton’s from all around the world are making strides using genetic genealogy and paper or electronic pedigrees.
-The Barton Historical Society meets annually and publishes the quarterly Barton Historical Society Newsletter.
+The on-line dynamic Barton Database is available 24/7 and currently displays over 70,000 Barton’s and their spouses.
+The Barton DNA Project is one of the earliest (2001) and largest (~400 participants) such projects where Barton’s from all around the world are making strides using genetic genealogy and paper or electronic pedigrees.
+The Barton Historical Society meets annually in the USA.

 The registered variants of the name are Barten, Bartin and Bartons.
 The common phonetic misspellings of Bartan and Borton and the distinct and honorable family name Burton are not included in this one-name study.